Games & Quizzes

 /ˈstədē/

-Fact of increasing; amount something grows by. become or make greater in size or degree.
+rise in size, amount, or degree of something. become or make greater in size or degree.

 /ˈsaCHəˌrādəd/